History Trust of South Australia’s Travelling Exhibitions

 Contact us on 08 8203 9888 or email email@example.com to enquire about availability and scheduling.

-Scroll down below to view the exhibitions available for hire.
+Scroll down below to view the exhibitions available to borrow.

 Please note: some exhibitions book well in advance, so please book early if you have a special event planned.